hexagon6/wave/README.md

 wave: A multi-state two dimensional cellular automaton to simulate excitable medium (and more)
 ==============================================================================================

+SVELTE: Currently code is being moved in `svelte`-branch from . to src/ and converted to svelte components and es6-modules.
+Used together with rollup this is awesome!
+As long this message is here you can ignore files other than in src.

 Author: Tobi Turing <dev@fet.li>

 This repo contains a web-based editor to play around with cellular automatons.